New: Examination of the Cardiac Apex Beat

 What causes DISPLACEMENT of the apex beat?

-Assessment of the tracheal position is important, because, tracheal deviation, along with the displacement of apical impulse, suggests mediastinal shift as a result of lung fibrosis, collapse, pneumothorax etc.
+Assessment of the tracheal position is important, because, tracheal deviation, along with the displacement of apex impulse, suggests mediastinal shift as a result of lung fibrosis, collapse, pneumothorax etc.

 If the trachea is central, but the apex is displaced, the causes are:

 - Left ventricular enlargement – the apex displacement is downwards and lateral.

 - Right ventricular enlargement – the apex displacement is lateral.

 - Cardiomegaly due to significant enlargement of other chambers can also cause displacement

 A laterally displaced apex impulse in a supine patient indicates the following: